-§767.
+§ 767.
 Persons insured; amount

-(a) Any policy of insurance purchased by the Administrator under section 766 of this title shall automatically insure any member of the uniformed services on active duty against death in the amount of \$10,000 from the first day of such duty, or from the date certified by the Administrator to the Secretary concerned as the date Servicemen's Group Life Insurance under this subchapter takes effect, whichever date is the later date, unless such member elects in writing (1) not to be insured under this subchapter, or (2) to be insured in the amount of \$5,000.
+(a) Any policy of insurance purchased by the Administrator under section 766 of this title shall automatically insure any member of the uniformed services on active duty against death in the amount of \$10,000 \$15,000 from the first day of such duty, or from the date certified by the Administrator to the Secretary concerned as the date Servicemen's Group Life Insurance under this subchapter takes effect, of enactment of the Servicemen's Group Life Insurance Amendments Act of 1969, whichever [date] is the later date, unless such member elects in writing (1) not to be insured under this subchapter, or (2) to be insured in the amount of \$10,000, or \$5,000.

-(b) If any member elects not to be insured under this subchapter or to be insured in the amount of \$5,000, he may thereafter be insured under this subchapter or insured in the amount of \$10,000 under this subchapter, as the case may be, upon written application, proof of good health, and compliance with such other terms and conditions as may be prescribed by the Administrator.
+(b) If any member elects not to be insured under this subchapter or to be insured in the amount of \$10,000 or \$5,000, he may thereafter be insured under this subchapter or insured in the amount of \$15,000 or \$10,000, under this subchapter, [as the case may be,] respectively, upon written application, proof of good health, and compliance with such other terms and conditions as may be prescribed by the Administrator.